carbon-language/carbon-lang/docs/design/expressions/README.md

 ## Alternatives considered

-Other expression documents will list more references; this lists references not noted elsewhere.
+Other expression documents will list more alternatives; this lists alternatives not noted elsewhere.

 -   [Total order](/proposals/p0555.md#total-order)
 -   [Different precedence for different operands](/proposals/p0555.md#different-precedence-for-different-operands)